sazibislam/tenmin/README.md

 - Clean Architecture
 - Ktor
 - Koin DI
+- Coil - Image loading library
+- Mockito
+- Espresso

 ## Features:
-- Home Screen:
-    - Displays weather based on the device's current location.
-    - Shows temperature, weather condition, and icons.
-- Search Feature:
+- Samsung App Home:
-   - Search for a Zila.
+    - Displays a list of album.
-    - Update the weather on the Home Screen based on the selected Zila.
+    - A list of photos, with the title of the photo, the photo as a thumbnail, the album name
+    - In the list, only show the first photo of each album.

 ## Development Guidelines:
  # Architecture: